dazinator/Dotnettency/README.md

 - Inject `ITenantShellAccessor<TTenant>` in order to access context for the currnet tenant, which is primarily used by:
   - Extensions (such as Middleware, or Container) - which store things for the tenant in the `ITenantShellAccessor<TTenant>`'s concurrent property bag.
   - Tenant Admin screens - if you need to "Restart" a tenant, then the idea is, you can resolve the `ITenantShellAccessor<TTenant>` and then use extension methods (provided by the dotnettency extensions such as Middleware pipeline, or Container) to allow you to control the state of the running tenant - for example to trigger rebuild of the tenant's container, or pipeline on the next request.

-Notes: For details on what Per Tenant Hosting Environment does see the [README on the sample](https://github.com/dazinator/Dotnettency/tree/master/src/Dotnettency.Sample).